Better Energy, Better Communities.

 Getting to the most rural areas where the need and opportunity is greatest is a massive logistical challenge.
 Many villages are only accessible by dirt paths on motorcycles.

 Scaled sales is hard, but scaled serving is even harder.
-No company has the scale yet from their own product sales to afford to have a distributed customer service network, thus they must rely on centralized service centers that can very far from the villages, thus repairs/replacement cost time and money.
+Most solar companies lack the sales volume to afford a truly distributed customer service network, thus they must rely on centralized service centers that are far from many villages, thus increasing the time and cost of replacements.

 Consumer TrustOur research estimates that over 50% of solar systems installed in East Africa break down due to a myriad of reasons, including product quality, operating conditions, and user error.
 In most cases, there isn’t the option of getting it serviced.
 The products remain broken, thus users lose trust in solar and go back to using kerosene.